 As mentioned earlier, there are MBA colleges that pay more attention to the profile of a candidate.
 Hence, it would be a slight disadvantage for a fresher.

 Getting into the 95+ percentile score should be a student’s first priority.
-Given that, a job experience should always be the backup option after MBA.
+Given that, a job experience should always be the backup option after an MBA.
 Give it your best shot every time and get admission in any of the top B-Schools in the country.